linuxchunk/linuxchunk/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working as bug bounty hunter
+- 🔭 I’m currently working as AI & Robotics Engineer.
-- 🌱 I’m currently learning Computer Science💻 ,Robotics🤖
-- 💬 Ask me about Robotics, Cyber Security
+- 💬 Ask me about LLMs, Computer vision, VLMs, Humanoids, Drones
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ramesh-patel-a879601bb/)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/linuxchunk/)
-- ⚡ Fun fact: People thinks I know everything